 Chu people largely practiced a mix of Taoism and local shamanism.
 And despite being thousands of years old, we know quite a bit about the Chu.
 This is thanks to the survival of poems by Chu-era poet and politician Qu Yuan that are also on display at the museum.
 And ancient Chu bronzeware shows us what highly refined artwork this culture was able to develop.

 Some of the major Chu items on display include a four-faced vessel that was unearthed in Ningxang.
 Its art style is one of a kind for China, and nobody’s quite sure what it’s supposed to represent.
 But one can’t help but think of the four-faced Hindu god Brahma when looking at it.

 You’ll also find other intricately designed bronze pieces like a pig-shaped wine vessel that was used in the Chu royal court.
-Additionally, there are items like ancient musical instruments and tomb guardians shaped like animals and mythological creatures.
+Additionally, there are items like ancient musical instruments and tomb guardians shaped like mythological creatures.

 Other items on display include ancient dress and also various items uncovered from tombs throughout the region.
 Many of these come from the Han dynasty era, while a number of Tang dynasty ceramics are also on display.